Definition: Classes of intensional definitions

 Thus, a "square" is a member of both genera (the plural of genus): the genus "rectangle" and the genus "rhombus".

 Classes of extensional definitions

 One important form of the extensional definition is ostensive definition.
 This gives the meaning of a term by pointing, in the case of an individual, to the thing itself, or in the case of a class, to examples of the right kind.
 For example, one can explain who Alice (an individual) is, by pointing her out to another; or what a rabbit (a class) is, by pointing at several and expecting another to understand.
 The process of ostensive definition itself was critically appraised by Ludwig Wittgenstein.

 An enumerative definition of a concept or a term is an extensional definition that gives an explicit and exhaustive listing of all the objects that fall under the concept or term in question.
-Enumerative definitions are only possible for finite sets (and in fact only practical for relatively small sets).
+Enumerative definitions are only possible for finite sets (and only practical for small sets).